microsoft/openjdk-proposals/deprecate_32_bit/Deprecate_32-bit_Proposal.md

 $ bash ./configure --enable-deprecated-ports=yes
 ...
 checking compilation type... native
-configure: WARNING: The Windows x86 port is deprecated and may be removed in a future release.
+configure: WARNING: The Windows x86-32 port is deprecated and may be removed in a future release.
 ...
 Build performance summary:
 * Cores to use:   32
 * Memory limit:   96601 MB

 The following warnings were produced.
 Repeated here for convenience:
-WARNING: The Solaris and SPARC ports are deprecated and may be removed in a future release.
+WARNING: The Windows x86-32 port is deprecated and may be removed in a future release.
 $
 ```